kiwigrid/antora-maven-content-extension/README.md

 * points to a local transient cached on-demand git repository the artifact has been extracted to
 * is configured with the same [start path(s)](https://docs.antora.org/antora/3.0/playbook/content-source-start-paths/)

+### Maven `settings.xml`

+If `mavenSettings` is given a maven settings.xml is parsed for repositories and authentication data.
+The value of the option can be `true` to use `$HOME/.m2/settings.xml` or a string pointing to a settings file.
+Only active profiles are extracted.

 ## Contributions